helins/fdat.cljc/plugins/nippy/README.md

 ## Usage

-The core FDat library and Nippy must be added to dependencies, they do not get pulled by default.
+The core FDat library and Nippy must be added to dependencies, they are not pulled by default so the user can easily choose any modern version.

 Then, simply: